 Colliers International Group Inc. Announces Normal Course Issuer Bid

-The notice provides that Colliers may, during the 12 month period commencing July 18, 2016 and ending no later than July 17, 2017, purchase through the facilities of the TSX, alternative Canadian Trading Systems or The NASDAQ Stock et (“Nasdaq”) up to 3,200,000 Subordinate Voting Shares in total, being approximately 10% of the “public float” as of July 1, 2016 of such class of shares.
-Purchases of Subordinate Voting Shares through Nasdaq will be made in the normal course and will not, during the 12 month period ending July 17, 2017 exceed, in the aggregate, 5% of the outstanding Subordinate Voting Shares as at the commencement of the NCIB.
+The notice provides that Colliers may, during the 12 month period commencing July 17, 2015 and ending no later than July 16, 2016, purchase through the facilities of the TSX or The NASDAQ Global Select Market ("Nasdaq") up to 3,135,000 Subordinate Voting Shares in total, being approximately 10% of the "public float" as of July 7, 2015 of such class of shares.
+Purchases of Subordinate Voting Shares through Nasdaq will be made in the normal course and will not, during the 12 month period ending July 16, 2016 exceed, in the aggregate, 5% of the outstanding Subordinate Voting Shares as at the commencement of the NCIB.
 The price which Colliers will pay for any such shares will be the market price at the time of acquisition.
-During the period of this NCIB, Colliers may make purchases under the NCIB by means of open market transactions or otherwise as permitted by the TSX and/or Nasdaq.
+During the period of this NCIB, Colliers may make purchases under the NCIB by means of open market transactions or otherwise as permitted by the TSX and/or Nasdaq, including pre-arranged crosses, exempt offers, private agreements under an issuer bid exemption order issued by a securities regulatory authority and block purchases in accordance with the TSX Company Manual.
 The actual number of Subordinate Voting Shares which may be purchased pursuant to the NCIB and the timing of any such purchases will be determined by senior management of Colliers.
-The average daily trading volume on the TSX from January 1 to June 30, 2016 was 60,021 Subordinate Voting Shares.
-Daily purchases under the NCIB will be limited to 15,005 Subordinate Voting Shares, other than block purchases.
+Daily purchases under the NCIB will be limited to 21,000 Subordinate Voting Shares, other than block purchases.
 All shares purchased by Colliers under the NCIB will be cancelled.